RyuAmakaze/Q-LLP/README.md

 Setting `config.NUM_OUTPUT_QUBITS` to a value greater than zero adds additional qubits that are measured for class prediction.
-When the value is zero, the model instead groups the highest-order qubits of the feature register using `ceil(log2(NUM_CLASSES))` bits to obtain class probabilities, so no extra qubits are required.
+When the value is zero, the model reuses the highest-order qubits of the feature register using `ceil(log2(NUM_CLASSES))` bits.
+These qubits are passed as `qargs` to the circuit simulator so that the full state does not need to be measured.
 Circuit simulation is still enabled automatically when entangling layers or multiple parameterized layers are used.
 When only a single non-entangling layer is present, class probabilities for the output qubits are computed